mnaydenov/FreeImage-Adv/README.md

 ## What is changed ?

- - Added CMake support for the base library and its dependencies, located in the Source folder.
+ - Added CMake support for the base library and its dependencies.
  - Fixed build issues, discovered using **mingw-w64** under Windows.

+>Please note that for now, only the core library is supported (the `Source` directory).

 ## How to use it ?

->Please note that for now, only the core library is supported (the `Source` directory).

 The project can be configured, using the standard CMake procedures.